 Wally (n): A silly or inept person.
 British informal.

-Wally (fish): A giant humphead Maori Wrasse that lives off our Moore Reef pontoon.
+Wally (fish): A giant humphead Maori Wrasse that lives off our Moore Reef Marine Base.

 At Sunlover Reef Cruises, Wally the Maori Wrasse certainly lives up to his name!
 This charming character is pretty much the equivalent of an underwater puppy!
 From sneaking up on snorkellers to giving epic poses to the camera, Wally doesn't fall short when it comes to comedic value.